Toddler Screen Time and Sleep

 Here's how much screen time is appropriate for toddlers

 By EDWARD DANYO

-Covid-19 has had a sweeping impact on learning platforms and the amount of screen time now experienced by toddlers.
+Being a kid these days means having screen time.
 The “new normal” for toddlers through teens is some measure of time on digital learning platforms, as well as a baby sitting tool for parents who are stretched thin.

-On the positive side, technology companies have stepped up to help make some screen time more beneficial through virtual learning.
 Sites like ABCmouse.com provide an extensive and interactive “pay for” service focused on children from ages 2-8.
 While the FREE site, e-learningforkids.org have focused on math and science lessons for grades 1 – 6.
-Mashable has done a nice job of articulating their favorite learning platforms as well as providing tips on how to select the best option for your child.
+Mashable has done a nice job of compiling their favorite learning platforms as well as providing tips on how to select the best option for your child.

-“Your 3-4 year old get no more than 60 minutes of sedentary screen time daily!”
+“Your 3-4 year old should get no more than 60 minutes of sedentary screen time daily!”

-The World Health Organization (WHO) supports the AACAP assertion and agrees that your 3-4 year old get no more than 60 minutes of sedentary screen time daily!
-However, by today’s standard, 1 hour of sedentary screen time is no easy feat!
-You’ll need to be creative by using short strategic 10-15 minutes screen time bursts.
-Additionally the WHO recommends 180 minutes of physical activity to get your child away from the screen and build healthy physical habits early in life.
+The World Health Organization recommends 180 minutes of physical activity to get your child away from the screen and build healthy physical habits early in life.
 While they may get a bit cranky because they aren’t watching their favorite shows, the activity should allow your child to burn off some energy and may make bedtime a bit easier.